Photo (c) Marco Freyr of Barrel Aged Mind

 Finish – Short, light, easy.
 Some brine and nuttiness.
 Toffee and bonbons.

 Thoughts – Sorry, but it seems somewhat of a waste of 25 years.
 A rum this old, with such potential, almost begs to be stronger.
-To geld it down to 46% might actually be a crime in some jurisdictions.
+To geld it with 46% might actually be a crime in some jurisdictions.
 Okay, maybe that’s just me.
 Some like the lighter version of popular Jamaican marks.
-That’s fine.
-I was impressed by the age and the tastes I did sense, just less so with the overall profile which never quite gelled into something extraordinary.
-Actually, in spite of its already impressive age, I think it was bottled too early – another five years, when true cask strength rums were becoming the rule not the exception, and they could have bottled a 30 YO at 55% and cleaned up.
+That’s fine, since it certainly would make them more accessible, and to be sure, I was impressed by the age and the tastes I did sense.
+However, I was less taken with the overall profile which never quite gelled into something more serious.
+It gets the score it does because it really is that good… I just think it should have been better.
+Actually, in spite of its already impressive age, I think it was bottled too early – another five years, when true cask strength rums were becoming the rule not the exception, they could have bottled a 30 YO at 55% and cleaned up.

 (85/100)